The algebra of $SL_3(\mathbb{C})$ conformal blocks: Abstract

 \section{Abstract}

-We construct and study a family of toric degenerations of the algebra of conformal blocks for a stable marked curve $(C, \vec{p})$ with structure group $SL_3(\C).$ We find that this algebra is Gorenstein.
+We construct and study a family of toric degenerations of the Cox ring of the moduli of quasi-parabolic principal $SL_3(\C)$ bundles on a smooth, marked curve $(C, \vec{p}).$ Elements of this algebra have a well known interpretation as conformal blocks, from the Wess-Zumino-Witten model of conformal field theory.
 For the genus $0, 1$ cases we find the level of conformal blocks necessary to generate the algebra.
 In the genus $0$ case we also find bounds on the degrees of relations required to present the algebra.
-Along the way we recover polyhedral rules for counting conformal blocks originally due to Senechal, Mathieu, Kirillov, and Walton.
+As a consequence we obtain a toric degeneration for the projective coordinate ring of an effective divisor on the moduli $\mathcal{M}_{C, \vec{p}}(SL_3(\C))$ of quasi-parabolic principal $SL_3(\C)$ bundles on $(C, \vec{p})$.
+Along the way we recover positive polyhedral rules for counting conformal blocks.